-If you see Scotland with all its faults as I do, and still a place of honest, decent, sane values, you attracted by our progressive ideals, I have some profound advice.
+If you detest the UK government’s bigoted, craven action to leave Europe and follow Brexit to cast non-UK nationals out of English society, you have my respect.
+If you see Scotland with all its faults, as I do, still a place of honest, decent, sane values, you attracted by our progressive ideals, I have some profound advice.

 Please leave your political baggage in England.
 Our landfill tips are full of it.

 TWELVE STEPS TO HAPPY INTEGRATION

 Don’t come to Scotland because England isn’t to your liking anymore.
 You once ruled almost all of the green earth, and the seas too.
 Your nation grew rich on the resources of other nations, and off the backs of indigenous people that you ruled.
 You told those people they were British.
 But you didn’t mean British like you, that is, English.
 Now riddled with vast debts and a corrupt parliament, your first obligation is to make your own nation a better place, to rid it of the unreason England has embraced.
 Granted, it’s a difficult task, but not impossible.
 Youth will drive change if you can’t.
 They will rebel.

 Don’t come to Scotland thinking no world is better than an English world.
 If you think England the greatest nation on the planet, that’s where you belong.
 Don’t search for a Little England enclave where you can play cricket on the green, read the Times in an all-English pub decorated with Union Jacks, and talk warmly of Thatcher.
 And don’t look for a substitute Tory in the odious UKip or Brexit party.
 We want none here.